craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+1. Need to move onto hitting all the basic ops and structures as soon as possible.
+Huge job!
 1. Most testing of input combinations for `mrNarrowTypesByCallExpression`.
 1. Rest parameter testing for `mrNarrowTypesByCallExpression`.
 1. Coding and testing of Optional parameter handling for `mrNarrowTypesByCallExpression`.
-1. Working with let (as opposed to const).

 ### Priotity: Low